 We just bumped in to a new raised project in the city of Yantzata where they produce, from organic waste of the garbage dump, compost soil.
 We were happy to finally find someone who is producing compost soil in big amounts and we liked the idea of the project because people usually do not reuse organic waste.
 All goes in to the same trash.
 So we bought a few bags of this compost and gave it a try.

-The result was, the compost contained to much nutrition and for the little plants, there roots, got burned and finally they died.
+The result was, the compost contained too much nutrition and for the little plants, the roots of the plants, got burned and finally they died.
 Also the compost had a nasty sticky structure.
 The surface dried out very fast and it got very hard.
 Inside it was so wet that the soil got moody and by turning the pot over you could smell the moodiness.
-Even for bigger Plants this compost soil failed in all cases.
+Even for bigger plants this compost soil failed in all cases.
 Plants firmly died by looking at them!